 World Book offers PreK-12th grade students online encyclopedias that provide informational text articles, eBooks, videos, primary sources, activities, read-aloud options, and translation features.
 World Book Kids, Student, and Advanced offer an in-text dictionary.
 By simply double tapping on a word, it will open a pop-up window with the dictionary definition of the word along with pronunciation.
 Providing students with the definitions of words at their fingertips helps to build vocabulary and comprehension of a text.
 Combine the dictionary use in World Book with a Word Map so students can deepen their understanding of the word by requiring students to define it in multiple ways.

-BookFlix includes over 140 pairs of nonfiction and fiction titles on many different categories including people and places, animals and nature, and more.
+BookFlix includes more than 140 pairs of nonfiction and fiction titles on many different categories including people and places, animals and nature, and more.
 Nonfiction titles are in the form of eBooks and have a read aloud feature that can be turned on or off.
 Fiction titles are videos, provided by Weston Woods, that include captions of the story as it is played.
 BookFlix has a Word Match game for most of the nonfiction titles.
 This game uses targeted vocabulary words from the informational text book and combines matching definitions of the word to reveal an image.
 Read Africa by Allan Fowler and take the Word Match challenge, as seen in the image below.
 BookFlix also includes more games and activities that help with comprehension of the text and give students a way to Dive Deeper by providing additional outside websites in Explore the Web.

 INFOhio, Ohio's PreK-12 Digital Library, is dedicated to providing equitable access to quality instructional materials to meet students where they are.
 All resources are provided at no cost to Ohio's educators, students, and families.
 To help support teachers with the instructional components in the Simple View of Reading and help you plan for extended learning, tune in for the final blog in this series that will share specific strategies and INFOhio resources that can support writing instruction.